terraform-google-modules/terraform-google-slo/README.md

 }
 ```

-Additional information, including description of the Inputes / Outputs is
+Additional information, including description of the Inputs / Outputs is
 available in [`modules/slo-pipeline/README.md`](./modules/slo-pipeline/README.md) and [`modules/slo/README.md`](./modules/slo/README.md).

 Functional examples are included in the